Shopify Marketing to New Audiences: Diversifying Beyond Paid Ads

 Building Your Organic Search Channel

-Shopify's default product pages optimize for conversion, not search engine ranking.
+Shopify's default product pages optimise for conversion, not search engine ranking.
 To rank, optimise for buyer keywords.
 A jewellery store should rank for "sterling silver rings under £50" not just "rings."
 Blog content attracts potential customers at the awareness stage.
 Articles like "How to Choose Engagement Ring" bring customers early in their journey.
 They discover your store, follow your advice, and remember you when ready to buy.
 Invest 2-3 hours weekly in content optimisation and publishing.
 Results appear in 3-6 months, then scale indefinitely.

 Email List Building Strategy